 Martha couldn’t have picked a better side dish, from a nutritional standpoint.
 Foraging for foliage provided her with a rich source of beta-carotene, vitamin C, calcium, iron, folate and magnesium.
 Besides these vitamins and minerals, dandelion greens also contain Lutein and zeaxanthin, which may help prevent cataracts and macular degeneration.
 Fiber and potassium are also abundant in the greens.

 But you don’t have to become a weed eater to enjoy the benefits of greens.
 There are lots of nutritious choices of greens that you can pick up at your local grocery store or farmer’s market.
-You could try collard, turnip, broccoli rabe, or mustard greens—all of which, like dandelion greens, are strong-flavored and slightly bitter.
-Or you could enjoy popular greens like spinach, chard, beet greens, and bok choy, which are mild and tender.
+You could try collard, turnip, broccoli rabe or mustard greens—all of which, like dandelion greens, are strong-flavored and slightly bitter.
+Or you could enjoy popular greens like spinach, chard, beet greens and bok choy, which are mild and tender.
 And then there’s kale, which lies somewhere in the middle of the flavor spectrum.

-So here's a quick introduction to cooking and enjoying some of the most common greens:
+Here's a quick introduction to cooking and enjoying some of the most common greens: